Already have an account with us? Sign In Don't have an account? Sign Up

 POA for selling real estate property

-As per DLD regulations, one can not appoint anyone employed by a real estate brokerage company to act as an agent for selling or purchasing a property on behalf of the principal.
+As per latest DLD regulations, a real estate broker can be appointed by a POA for a real estate transaction, for selling or purchasing a property on behalf of the principal.
+However, the same real estate agent can not act as a broker in the same deal.
 This rules and protective measures have been imposed to avoids conflict of interest between the POA and the real estate brokers or agents and to provide necessary protection for the investors.

 Why real estate POA is needed?

 By granting a POA to a trusted person, you do not have to be present in Dubai during a real estate transaction which is sometimes time-consuming process.
 Without a POA, your personal presence would be needed.
 For instance, simple property selling or gifting process can take up to a month.
 Your agent can take care of everything and represent you regardless of where you are located.
-Moreover, you may not be well versed with the official requirements and procedures involved in selling or buying a real estate, therefore, you may appoint someone you trust or a lawyer or conveyancing experts who is familiar with rules and regulations in Dubai to represent you.
+Moreover, you may not be well versed with the official requirements and procedures involved in selling or buying a real estate, therefore, you may appoint someone you trust and someone who is familiar with rules and regulations in Dubai to represent you.